Subchapter C. APPLICATION PROCEDURE

 § 65.63.
 Filing of appeals.

-Appeals filed under the provisions of section 501(e) of the law (43 P. S. § 821(e)) and further appeals filed under the provisions of section 502 of the law (43 P. S. § 822) shall be filed through the local public employment office at which the claimant has filed his application or claim with respect to which the appeal is taken.
-Appeals and further appeals shall be in writing and shall state the reasons for the appeal.
+Appeals filed under the provisions of section 501(e) of the law (43 P. S. § 821(e)) and further appeals filed under the provisions of section 502 of the law (43 P. S. § 822) shall be filed in accordance with Chapter 101 (relating to general requirements).

 Source